meilisearch/gatsby-plugin-meilisearch/README.md

 ### 🥁 Build your project

-The `gatsby-plugin-meilisearch` fetches and sends your data for indexation to MeiliSearch on build.
+The `gatsby-plugin-meilisearch` fetches and adds your data to MeiliSearch on your Gatsby build.

-To start a build, simply run:

 ```bash
 gatsby build
 ```

-After the build, a message in your terminal should confirm that your content was successfully indexed:
+After the build, a message in your terminal confirms that your content was successfully indexed:

 ```bash
 success gatsby-plugin-meilisearch - x.xxxs - Documents added to MeiliSearch
 ```

-By going to `http://localhost:7700`, you should also have access to our mini-dashboard and see that your content was indexed 🎉

 ### 🪄 Integrate search components